Boychoir (film)

 Boychoir is a 2014 American drama film directed by François Girard and written by Ben Ripley.
-The film stars Dustin Hoffman, Kathy Bates, Debra Winger, Josh Lucas and the American Boychoir School, conducted by, and choral arrangements by, Fernando Malvar-Ruiz.
+The film stars Dustin Hoffman, Kathy Bates, Debra Winger, Josh Lucas, and the American Boychoir, conducted by, and choral arrangements by, Fernando Malvar-Ruiz.

 Plot

 Stet Tate is a 12-year-old student who is disruptive and often gets in trouble, but displays a natural affinity with music.
 His single mother, who was struggling with a drinking problem, dies in a car accident.
 His father, who has a wife and two daughters sends him to an elite music boarding school, the American Boychoir School, to keep Stet's existence a secret.
-Stet is admitted due to his vocal ability but also the generous amount of money the father pays them.
+Stet is admitted due to his vocal ability but also because of the generous amount of money the father pays them.

 Stet struggles to fit in, because the other pupils are privileged children, and he cannot read music.
 Stet's behavior is also problematic for some of the staff.
 However, he works hard, learning music theory and practicing his vocal technique, and becomes one of the best singers, which allows him to join on the choir's tours.

 Stet's father's family receives tickets, anonymously sent by the school, for an important performance of the choir.
 Stet's father does not want to go, for fear of revealing his secret son, but the family attend.
 After the concert he decides to transfer Stet to a school in Switzerland, but Stet, encouraged by staff member Carvelle, refuses to go.
 Carvelle threatens the father to expose his secret, and the father keeps Stet at the school.

 Stet and Devon, another student, develop an antagonistic relationship.
 Devon exposes Stet's mother's criminal record to the other students, causing Stet to beat him in his room.
-The teachers council considers expulsions for both of them, but delays the decision as those students are needed for a concert in New York's Riverside Church.
+The teachers council considers expulsions for both of them, but reverse the decision.
+Riverside Church.
 Stet sings a descant, which includes a D^{6} in alt, to Handel's Hallelujah chorus, but soon after, Stet's voice starts to change as he grows older.

 The father ultimately tells his family, and his wife accepts this.
 Stet starts living with them in New York.